andriusstank/downhill/doc/docs/intro/part3.md

 a Schlemiel the painter's algorithm!

 The solution is to store sparse gradients in graph nodes for this use case.
-Luckily, we need no new machinery here.
+Luckily, there's no need for new types of node here.
 Have a look at `BackGrad` definition -- there's no `v`, only `VecBuilder`.
 This means we can choose a different type of node to store gradient and hide it under `BackGrad` as if nothing happened.
 No one can